spdfrce/100d-programs/README.md

 **Update 2: 15.01.2024 20:24 I have started the 100 days of code
 Currently running 4 forks from the exercises I am doing.
 My next upload is coming up

+// Upload 4 & 5: 15.01.2024 21:59 Uploaded two programs; input swapper & a program that finds the length of any name